danielgtaylor/huma/docs/docs/features/response-outputs.md

+---
+description: Define and write the response status code, headers, and body.
+---

 # Response Outputs

 Responses can have an optional status code, headers, and/or body.
 Like inputs, they use standard Go structs which describe the entirety of the response.